egr314team311/team311/checkpoint_1.md

 Environmentalists: They may support initiatives promoting environmental monitoring.
 Local Weather Agencies: They may benefit from the added data Weather Enthusiasts: Potential users are interested in real-time weather data as a hobby.
+Farmers: The agricultural community could benefit from real-time weather data, in making decision on farms.
 Local Authorities: Authorities could benefit from additional weather data for emergency response.
+Urban Planners: City architects and the like would appreciate data on weather patterns and intensities.

 ## Use Cases